csumsl/eec-493-f18/README.md

   Q: Does the program grab affiliations?

   A: Yes, if the article's host website has a supported parser the program will attempt to parse for the author affiliations  (institution and email if applicable).
 The three websites that are supported at the moment are https://www.asme.org/, https://ieeexplore.ieee.org/, and https://www.springer.com/us.
-If a website doesn't have a supported parser that means the website has incompatible HTML code that can be parsed in a trivial matter.
+If a website doesn't have a supported parser that means the website has incompatible HTML code that can't be parsed in a trivial matter.

   Q: The output excel file is a .csv, will that cause issues?